-- Prop yourself up with as much support as you need, to completely let go of tension in your muscles.
-Let gravity do the work.
+- Prop yourself up with as much support as you need, to completely let go of tension in your muscles, letting gravity do all the work.

 - Incrementally increase the hold times if your aim is to increase flexibility.

-- Breathe in and out through your nose—slowly and deep into your belly.
+- Breathe in and out through your nose—slow and deep into your belly.